-The definition is all about the simplicity of "permission" and "no-permission".
+The definition is all about the simplicity of "permission" and "no-permission", and one thing that I keep focused on regarding marketing is keeping the decision making simple even though the actual application of the tactics will be complex.

 This book, my consulting and my teaching of marketing is very heavily weighted to Inbound, but I also understand the importance of Outbound in many companies and their respective personas, but tactic for tactic, impact to impact and cost to cost, I will always lean heavily to Inbound.